Back in 1949, near Helena Montana, thirteen smokejumpers died when the winds changed on The Mann Gulch fire and trapped them on the mountain.

 In addition to this, I normally perform some slow pieces more on the country side such as Ashokan’s Farewell made popular by Jay Ungar and Ookpik Watlz.
 People love these songs and they always bring a tear to grandma’s eye, that’s how you know they’re good.

-If you’re looking for wedding musicians in bozeman then shoot me an email and I’d love to hear about your event.
+If you’re looking for wedding musicians in the Austin area then shoot me an email and I’d love to hear about your event.
 I can provide a small P.A. system and would love to perform for your procession and cocktail hour.

 For booking inquiries email firstname.lastname@example.org